JohnPMills/modern-saturn/content/about.md

   - type: grid_section
     title: TEAM
     grid_items:
-      - title: SAM WILLIAMS
-        content: >
-          Sam is an avid gamer, currently playing Rainbow Six Siege semi-professionally for JLINGZ Esports.
-He also studied Sport and Exercise Science at the University of Essex and graduated with first class honours in 2021.
-With a passion for both mental health and gaming, he found himself perfectly suited to develop Gamers vs Depression into something that can help gamers overcome their mental health issues.
-        content_align: left
-        actions: []
-        actions_align: left
-        actions_width: auto
-        image: images/Screenshot 2022-02-16 at 21.09.06.png
       - title: LEE CUMBERS
         content: >+
           Lee is also an avid gamer, spending a lot of his time playing high